 A long thin blade of light slices across the stairway and into the living room from a side window.
 Dust floats inside its slivers.
 He whistles in the distance, which means he’s past the sidewalk and starting up our pathway.
 My eyes blur from excitement, and I can’t focus on anything but the exact spot he’ll walk through.

 He stomps into the house the screen door slams behind him.
 He looks around as if he doesn’t see me.
-“Where’s my little girl?” he says in a big booming voice.
+He’s not in a costume.

 “Here, daddy.
 Over here.”

-“You are my little girl,” he says and props me on his shoulders and holds my legs while we go from room to room to find Mom, Joy, and my brother, Jolly, who is six, three years older than me.
+He swoops me up in his arms and twirls me.
+I stop giggling so he can put me on his shoulders.
+He holds my legs while we go from room to room to find Mom, Joy, and my brother Jolly, who is six, three years older than me.

-It doesn’t make sense.
 “Can’t he go get the right one?”
 I ask.